elliottrt/dot/README.md

 `(a.b).c`

 ## Variables
 Like Python, variables are created simply by using giving them a name.
-They begin with null values, which may be changed using the `set` function:
+They begin with null values, which may be changed using the `set` function.
 For example, `a.set.10` creates a null-valued variable named `a`, finds the system function called `set`, and calls `set` with caller = `a` and argument = `10`, setting `a` to the integer `10`.

 Integer literals are represented in decimal and may be negative:  ```0```, ```10000```, ```-434234```, ```3``` etc.